How to Recover Saved Passwords in Total Commander

 How to Recover Total Commander Passwords Automatically

-You can use our Asterisk Password Recovery Pro software to instantly & easily recover all your saved FTP login passwords from Total Commander as shown in video below,
+With just one click, XenArmor FTP Password Recovery Pro can recover all your saved FTP site passwords from Total Commander in seconds.